sungonce/PCAppsExperiment/README.md

 # PCAppsExperiment
-This repository is add-on for the PointCloudApps repository It compares performances of shape descriptors.
+This repository is an add-on for the PointCloudApps repository It compares performances of shape descriptors.
 ### Dependencies
 > - OpenCV 3.1.